ppy/osu-wiki/wiki/Getting_Started_Contributing_to_Wiki/en.md

 ## Conclusion
-I hope this briefs you on how to contribute to the new osu!wiki.
+We hope this briefs you on how to contribute to the new osu!wiki.
 If you have any more questions you can inquire at the [osu!development Discord Server](https://discord.gg/ppy).